 FAQs About Self-Ligating Braces

-Finally, we’ll go over some additional information about self-ligating braces so that you can feel confident about your appointments at Rhoads Orthodontics when we discuss them!
+Finally, we’ll go over some additional information about self-ligating braces so that you can feel confident about your appointments at Rhoads Orthodonticswhen we discuss them!

 Q: Are self-ligating braces effective for adults?